 If you access the products and services of other Prime Focus or DNEG companies and businesses, you should refer to their privacy notices.

 Types of information we process and where it comes from

 - Information you've provided to us, including through our websites or applications, or when you attend one of our events.

-- Contact details, including your name and contact information (such as phone numbers, email addresses), employer and marketing preferences.
+- Contact details, including your name, and contact information (such as phone numbers, email addresses and), employer, and marketing preferences.

 - Information relating to your interactions with us.